lk-umw-cpsc/240groupproj/UpdateLog.md

 Paste over new entry here.

+Date: 3/26/2022
+Person: Joon
+Log: Update ScheduleIO to update days, added fully functional system that saves and loads from txt files.
+Prints to list for use.
+Confirmed working WindowsOS.
+Updated MedicalIO to print doctors prescriptions on request, build doctor prescriptions based of doctors name in prescriptions list.
+Added print full prescription list.

 Date: 3/22/2022 (evening)
 Person: Lauren
 Log: Began work on ReminderManagerFrame.
 I would like to make this frame look